-03.03 No contract, whether formal or informal, between Texas State and other state agencies, or local governmental entities, is executed or the service initiated until a Texas State contracting officer has reviewed and approved the contract or agreement.
-The only exceptions are when emergency oral approval to proceed is obtained (see section 03.01b.).
+03.03 No contract, whether formal or informal, between Texas State and other state agencies or local governmental entities, is executed or the service initiated until the director of Procurement and Strategic Sourcing has reviewed and approved the contract or agreement.
+The only exceptions are when emergency verbal approval to proceed is obtained (see Section 03.01 b.).

 b.
-A formal contract is not required if the total contract amount does not exceed $50,000 for the contract term or fiscal year, whichever is longer.
-However an informal contract, agreement or memorandum of understanding (MOU) is prepared to identify the essential contract elements and obtain the necessary Texas State approvals:
+A formal contract is not required if the total contract amount does not exceed $5,000 for the contract term or fiscal year, whichever is longer; however, an informal contract, agreement, or memorandum of understanding (MOU) is prepared to identify the essential contract elements and obtain the necessary Texas State approvals:

-1) the account manager should use the Interagency Cooperation Contract Form to get the essential elements of the contract in writing, or prepare a memorandum of understanding between Texas State and the other contracting party outlining the essential contract elements;
+1) the account manager should use the Interagency Cooperation Contract Form to get the essential elements of the contract in writing, or prepare an MOU between Texas State and the other contracting party outlining the essential contract elements;

-2) an authorized Texas State contracting officer must approve the contract, regardless of whether the contract or agreement is formal; and
+2) the director of Procurement and Strategic Sourcing must approve the contract, regardless of whether the contract or agreement is formal; and

-03.04 State agencies are required to obtain Department of Information Resources (DIR) approval prior to contracting for acquisition of computer software, hardware, maintenance, rental, programming and training, or any commodity or service concerning Information Resource Technology from another state agency when the cost is estimated to exceed the dollar amount specified in TAC, Rule §204.30.
-Prior to initiating an IAC contract for information resource technologies, the account manager is to contact the university’s Technology Resources Office to determine if TAC Rule §204.30 applies; TAC Rule §204.31 exceptions apply; or a waiver from the public solicitation requirement was previously granted to Texas State by the DIR.
+03.04 State agencies are required to obtain Department of Information Resources (DIR) approval prior to contracting for acquisition of computer software, hardware, maintenance, rental, programming and training, or any commodity or service concerning information resource technology from another state agency when the cost is estimated to exceed the dollar amount specified in TAC, Title 1, Part 10, Chapter 204, Subchapter C, Rule §204.30.
+Prior to initiating an IAC contract for information resource technologies, the account manager is to contact the university’s Technology Resources office to determine if TAC Rule§204.30 applies; TAC Rule §204.31 exceptions apply; or a waiver from the public solicitation requirement was previously granted to Texas State by the DIR.

-1) The account manager may request that Technology Resources prepare and submit a request to DIR for a waiver from the public solicitation requirement in accordance with TAC §204.32.
+1) The account manager may request that Technology Resources prepare and submit a request to DIR for a waiver from the public solicitation requirement in accordance with TAC, Title I, Part 10, Chapter 204, Subchapter C, Rule §204.32.

 2) If the waiver is approved, the account manager may prepare and submit the IAC for processing.
 A copy of the approved DIR waiver is included in the contract’s supporting documentation.

-3) If DIR rejects the waiver request, the account manager must initiate a public competitive solicitation in accordance with UPPS No. 05.02.02, Texas State Purchasing Policy to determine if a private vendor’s solicitation response meets the criteria set forth by TAC §204.30 which requires an award to a private vendor instead of executing an IAC to meet the identified needs.
+3) If DIR rejects the waiver request, the account manager must initiate a public competitive solicitation in accordance with UPPS No. 05.02.02, Texas State Purchasing Policy, to determine if a private vendor’s solicitation response meets the criteria set forth by TAC Rule §204.30, which requires an award to a private vendor instead of executing an IAC to meet the identified needs.

-a.
-The director of Contract Compliance shall review the proposed contract.
-If any proposed terms or conditions are not in the university’s best interests, the director shall confer with the appropriate university offices to resolve the issues.
+a. the assistant director of Contract Compliance shall review the proposed contract.
+If any proposed terms or conditions are not in the university’s best interests, the assistant director of Contract Compliance shall confer with the appropriate university offices to resolve the issues;

-b.
-Upon completion of the review, the director shall initial the signature sheet of all original contract copies and forward all original copies of the contract to the appropriate Texas State contracting officer for approval.
+b. upon completion of the review, the assistant director of Contract Compliance shall forward all original copies of the contract to the director of Procurement and Strategic Sourcing for approval; and

-c.
-The contracting officer authorized to sign the contract on behalf of the university shall approve the contract and return all original signed copies to the Contract Compliance Office for transmittal and distribution.
+c. the director of Procurement and Strategic Sourcing shall approve the contract and return all original signed copies to the assistant director of Contract Compliance for transmittal and distribution.

-03.07 If Texas State is the receiving agency and the estimated or actual total contract amount exceeds $5,000.00 upon execution of the contract, memorandum of understanding or another form of agreement, the following is required:
+03.07 If Texas State is the receiving agency and the estimated or actual total contract amount exceeds $5,000, upon execution of the contract, MOU, or another form of agreement, the following is required:

 a. the responsible account manager or department head shall forward a purchase requisition to the performing agency to encumber the funds for the services contracted for performance during a fiscal year;

-b. the appropriate account managers or their designees shall approve the purchase requisition and forward it to the Purchasing Office;
+b. the appropriate account managers, or their designees, shall approve the purchase requisition and forward it to the Procurement and Strategic Sourcing office;

-c. the purchase requisition should reference the IAC or ILC and attach supporting documentation for the Purchasing Office’s file;
+c. the purchase requisition should reference the IAC or ILC and attach supporting documentation for the Procurement and Strategic Sourcing office’s file; and

 d. if the contract transcends two or more fiscal years, the responsible account manager shall prepare a new purchase requisition at the beginning of each fiscal year to encumber funds to pay for services performed in that fiscal year and attach a copy of the contract.